-- 3.5 We have been advised that City of Melbourne is currently negotiating their Enterprise Bargaining Agreement and therefore salaries may be retrospectively adjusted.
-We have not made any allowance for any such adjustments prior to 30 June 2017.
-This could mean that the funding indices as at 30 June 2017 (refer Section 6) are overstated but it is unlikely to have a material impact on the long term contribution recommendations. - 3.6 We have examined the salary experience of COM plan members over the three year period ending 30 June 2017.
-The data showed that the full time equivalent salary of COM plan members who remained members as at 30 June 2017 grew by 1.7% p.a. over the period.
-This compares to growth of 3.9% p.a. over the three year period to 30 June 2014 in the last actuarial investigation. - 3.7 The actual increase over the three years ending 30 June 2017 was lower than the assumed rates of 4.25% p.a. in the 30 June 2014 actuarial investigation.
-While noting our comments in Section 3.5 that further salary increases may be retrospectively applied, the lower than expected salary increases would have resulted in an improvement in the COM plan financial position. - 3.8 It is of interest to compare the average rate of salary increase with the increase in Australian Average Weekly Ordinary Time Earnings (AWOTE).
-Over the three years period ending 30 June 2017, AWOTE increased by 2.0% p.a.
-Once again noting our comments in Section 3.5 that further salary increases may be retrospectively applied, on average, members received salary increases which are slightly lower than those of the wider community.
+- 3.5 We have examined the salary experience of COM plan members over the three year period ending 30 June 2020.
+The data showed that the full time equivalent salary of COM plan members who remained members as at 30 June 2020 grew by 2.5% p.a. over the period.
+This compares to growth of 1.7% p.a. over the three year period to 30 June 2017 in the last actuarial investigation. - 3.6 The actual increase over the three years ending 30 June 2020 was lower than the assumed rates of 3.5% p.a. in the 30 June 2017 actuarial investigation.
+The lower than expected salary increases would have resulted in an improvement in the COM plan financial position. - 3.7 It is of interest to compare the average rate of salary increase with the increase in Australian Average Weekly Ordinary Time Earnings (AWOTE).
+Over the three years period ending 30 June 2020, AWOTE increased by 3.6% p.a.
+On average, members received salary increases which are lower than those of the wider community.